ibexa/documentation-developer/docs/guide/persistence_cache.md

     - `ezpublish.stash_cache.igbinary` enables you to use the `igbinary` library to serialize objects stored in cache.
     - `ezpublish.stash_cache.lzf` enables you to use the `LZF` library to compress serialized objects stored in cache.

-    After changing these settings you need to clear cache and purge Redis content.
+    After changing these settings you need to clear cache and purge Redis content (see above).

 ##### Redis Cluster